ghiscure/DevC/README.md

   <a name="messenger"></a>

   ### Facebook Messenger
   Facebook Messenger is used for connecting server and user.
-To getting started you can follow this [tutorial](https://developers.facebook.com/docs/messenger-platform/)
+To get started you can follow this [tutorial](https://developers.facebook.com/docs/messenger-platform/)

   <a name="wit.ai"></a>

   ### Wit.ai
   ### Build Your APP
-  On this section i will show you how to build an app to control lamp.
+  On this section we will show you how to build an app to control lamp.
   1. For intermezzo you can follow this [tutorial](https://wit.ai/docs/)
-  2. After you create account you can check this gif
+  2. After you create an account you can check this gif
   ![Alt Text](./Documentation/gif/en.gif)
   3. There are 4 important things in wit.ai
      - Utterance
      - Intent
      - Entity
      - Trait
-  4. To improve the detection you need train your app.
+  4. To improve the detection you need to train your app.
 Just add Utterance and labelling it.
 After that wit.ai will train your data set

 <!-- <a name="communication"></a> -->